-He who dared to dream must be willing to endure the curse of awakening…
+He who dares to dream must be willing to endure the curse of awakening…

 It was Friday night of the first week of classes, an unforgettable night.
 The same weird atmosphere during that night when the ‘Doctors’ received the news of Nanay’s death greeted me when I arrived from school.
 I froze.
 My body shivered.
 My eyes welled even before they could say a word.

 Dr. Denise embraced me.
 “Beth, it’s not as bad as you might be thinking.”

 No Dream Lasts Forever

 Last Wednesday, Tatay was rushed to the clinic.
 There was no hospital in our town.
 Although there was a clinic, where patients might be confined, there were no medical laboratories and other facilities.
 The lone practicing doctor only had the basic instruments like stethoscope and sphygmomanometer on which to rely for his diagnosis.